Ceithrin/CyberSec/CTF/writeups/VishwaCTF/Hey_Buddy!/README.md

 Yay, flag found :D
-Another way to do this was simply using $IFS in beetwen 'cat' and 'flag.txt'
+Another way to do this was simply using $IFS in beetwen 'cat' and 'flag.txt'.